metaplex-foundation/developer-hub/src/pages/core/guides/oracle-plugin-example.md

 ### Create the NFT

-Last part of this joruney will be to create a collection and point it to the Oracle account so every asset we include in that collection will follow the custom Oracle rule!
+Last part of this journey will be to create a collection and point it to the Oracle account so every asset we include in that collection will follow the custom Oracle rule!

 Let's start by setting up your environment to use Umi.
 (Umi is a modular framework for building and using JavaScript clients for Solana programs.
 Learn more [here](../../umi/getting-started))